Emmanuel461/PML_2023_2024/Final_work/README.md

 <strong>Figure 7:</strong> Regression between observed and predicted values of SAR values for all data.
 </p>

-The prediction on the spatial raster data (with the indices selected in 2.3) shows a regression coefficient of 59% and comparatively higher RMSE and MAE values than those in Figures 6 and 7, but still within an acceptable range.
-Spatially, it shows correspondence between sampling and observed field experience ('bolahna' salty and sweet) (Figure 8).
+The prediction on the spatial raster data (with the indices selected in 2.3) shows a regression coefficient of 59% (Figure 8) and comparatively higher RMSE and MAE values than those in Figures 6 and 7, but still within an acceptable range.
+Spatially, it shows correspondence between sampling and observed field experience ('bolahna' salty and sweet) (Figure 10).

 <p align="center">
  <img src="Images_report/Figura8.png" alt="Figure 8">